 These are representative for the different cases, calibers and dials I know of:

-These are representative for the different bands I know of.
+These are representative for the different bands and backs I know of.